 - Click the Search for lost data button to start scanning for deleted files.

-- Select a safe location to save the recovered data and click the Recover button.
+- Select a safe location to save the recovered data and click OK.

 Disk Drill makes data recovery easy with this simple procedure.
 Be sure not to save the recovered files to the affected USB drive to avoid overwriting the data before it can be retrieved.